cocode/TrekBASIC/documentation/faq_programming.md

  https://files.eric.ed.gov/fulltext/ED083819.pdf

+## Terminology
+A LINE is made up of multiple STATEMENTS, each one beginning with a KEYWORD.

+### LINE
+    100 PRINT X:GOTO 200
+### STATEMENTS
+    "PRINT X" and "GOTO 100"
+### KEYWORDS
+    "PRINT", and "GOTO"

 ## Is there more information available?
 We built this off information I found on the web, so, yes.
 See the file references.md, there's a lot.